mathesar-foundation/mathesar/docs/docs/user-guide/permissions.md

 In the **Role Configuration** section, all LOGIN roles that exist on the server are listed.
 These roles can then be assigned to collaborators once configured.
 A configured role has a password set.

 - **Password Management**: For each role, you can configure or change the password directly within Mathesar.
-- **Remove Role Configuration**: Role configurations can be removed from the database as necessary.
+- **Remove Role Configuration**: You can remove role configurations from Mathesar as needed.
 This only removes the credentials, not the role from the server.

 ### Collaborators